Have you given any thought to the ‘green’ impact of what happens to your earthly remains?

 The rise in the popularity of woodland burials, often with special trees being planted and ashes interred nearby, allows a more natural setting for your final resting place.
 The body is often placed in a shallower grave, disturbing less earth than a cemetery burial, and only coffins made from natural materials are permitted.

-Here is an interesting assessment from Greener Goodbyes which calculates the carbon footprint of a woodland burial as 100kg, much lower than a standard cremation, but still 18kg more than the average for a Pure Cremation±.
+Here is an interesting free calculator from Greener Goodbyes which allows you to calculate the carbon footprint of a woodland burial.
+It's 100kg, much lower than a standard cremation, but still 18kg more than the average for a Pure Cremation.

 There are more woodland burial sites becoming available nationwide—but by their very nature, these locations are usually a long way from any urban area, making it necessary to travel by car to reach them both on the day of the funeral and for remembrance visits in subsequent years.